On straightening for Segal spaces: Introduction

 \subsection{Acknowledgments}

-This text finds its origins (via Example \ref{ex:orthocart}) in joint work with Rune Haugseng, Fabian Hebestreit and Sil Linskens; I thank them for several helpful discussions, especially about constructions with spans.
-I would also like to thank Damien Calaque, Corina Keller and Pelle Steffens for various useful conversations.
+This text finds its origins (via Proposition \ref{prop:orthocart}) in joint work with Rune Haugseng, Fabian Hebestreit and Sil Linskens; I thank them for several helpful discussions, especially about constructions with spans.
+I would also like to thank Damien Calaque, Harry Gindi, Yonatan Harpaz, Corina Keller, Claudia Scheimbauer and Pelle Steffens for various useful conversations.
+Finally, I am grateful to the anonymous referee for their useful comments that helped improve the paper.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 768679).